Tuesday, February 26, 2019

 The only reason I can see for this broadening of the definition of ordainability is the manual’s dismissal of commissioning as a type of authorized ministry.
 As I said, in its handling of licensing and commissioning the new MoM runs afoul of the UCC Constitution and Bylaws, which specifically provide for those types of authorization.
 Its (mis)handling of ordainability is one of the new manual’s major faults.
 It along with its dismissal of other types of authorization (other than Lay Ministerial Standing) are a major reason why I do not support our Conference accepting it as our standard for authorization.

-Second, there’s how the manual handles to ordainability of persons.
+Second, there’s how the manual handles ordainability of persons.
 In the past a person obtaining an accredited M.Div. degree was the major and preferred way for a person to satisfy most of the criteria for ordination.
 The new manual makes no mention of an M.Div. degree, not even as one path to ordination.
 It does mention seminaries in its discussion of theological education, but the manual’s clear intent is to make what we used to call alternative paths to ordination the primary path to ordination.

 The manual calls for COMs to assess eligibility for ordination by evaluating a person’s qualifications by holding them up to the Marks of Faithful and Effective Authorized Ministers.
 Those Marks list a large number (although not as large as the first edition of the Marks) of characteristics and abilities a “faithful and effective” authorized minister should possess.
 The manual is vague at best as to how a Committee on Ministry is supposed to do that.
 It says nothing about how many Marks a person must satisfy or about how a Committee on Ministry is to assess a person against the Marks.
 The manual’s provisions with regard to the Marks are vague at best.